LandryIrakoze/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` does something for each item in the array, whereas `.map` returns an entire array.

 2. What is the difference between a function and a method?

+Functions and methods are both functions but methods are functions which reside in objects.

 3. What is closure?

+closure refers to the scope the data that a certain item has access to currently depending on the scope

 4. Describe the four rules of the 'this' keyword.

+The four rules of the `this` keyword are global binding which refers to the global or window, implicit binding which happens inside an object or a function, new binding whenever a new specific instance of an object is created, and explicit binding in which `this` is explicitly defined, such as when using `.call`, `.apply` and `.bind`.

 5. Why do we need super() in an extended class?

+We need `super()` in an extended class in order to inherit props from the parent class.

 ## Project Set up